 The CTR slide package is the Code Test Document (CTD).
 The CTD is prepared by the Development Lead, Development Scientists, Development Testers, and Development Programmers, in accordance with CTD guidelines DG-10.3.
 DG-10.3.A provides CTD slide templates that can be adapted for the project's CTD.
-The CTD developers should examine
+The CTD developers should examine the DPP to determine whether the CTR objectives, entry criteria, exit criteria and/or CLI have been tailored.
+If so, the CTD slide templates must be adapted to accommodate the tailoring.
+The CTD developers should use the project's TRD as a source for CTD slides, as many TRD slides can be re-used or adapted.

-Development Scientists assist in updating the status of the project risks and associated risk mitigation actions for inclusion in the CTD.
+Development Testers assist in updating the status of the project risks and associated risk mitigation actions for inclusion in the CTD.
 Risk management guidelines can be found in PG-1.